You already know that you need a good sound design for your video. You’re here to learn how to find the right music track. So let’s cut to the chase.

 To reach a comical effect, search for music that has a mood directly opposite to your video footage (e.g. epic score vs a mundane scene, scary music vs an uplifting scene).

-When your video has two or more different characters, try searching for a track that reflects the mood of the character towards whom you want to direct the attention.
+When your video has two or more different characters, try searching for a sound design that reflects the mood of the character towards whom you want to direct the attention.

 As we have already mentioned, original music production is not cheap.
 However, sometimes it’s necessary, and it’s not only when you can’t find the right track in the music libraries.